pgmgent-pgm-3/A_Spotify_application-Brent_Van_Steertegem/README.md

 # Installation
 To use this application simply open the root folder of this project in a terminal window and type `npm install` or `npm i` for short.
 To actually run the application, simply type `npm run start:dev` in the same terminal and click on the link in the terminal or manually go to 'http://localhost:PORT' where PORT is the port you specified.
+The database has already been seeded but if you wish to seed it again then you simply have to type `npm run seed` in the terminal.

 # Feature Overview
 By making use of the API you can: